jtheol/johnnylowejr.com/content/blog/hypothesis-testing.md

 ### Hypothesis Testing In Practice

-Here's an example of hypothesis testing in Python using the two-sample t-test to compare the average exam scores between two groups of students: Group A and Group B.
+Example of hypothesis testing in Python using the two-sample t-test to compare the average exam scores between two groups of students: Group A and Group B.

 ```python
 from scipy import stats